brockhbittner/LTCjourney/README.md

 # Learn to Cloud Challenge - Brock Bittner
-Learn to Cloud Challenge Journey

-I am so grateful for the chance to work through these phases to learn to cloud!
+These are my notes that I take on my journey to learn to cloud!
+Thank you so much to @madebygps and @rishabkumar7 for all your hard work in setting this up.
+I am so grateful for the chance to work through these phases.

-Notes along the way:

-Day 1:
+**Day 1:**

 Getting familiar with Git and how it works was difficult, to say the least.
 Part of the problem was the technical difficulties that I encountered.